joomla-projects/selenium-server-standalone/bin/webdrivers/chrome/README.md

 ### Inside your robofile (RoboFile.php in the root directory)

-Add the following line of code after the call up the jar file:
+Add the following line of code after the call up of the jar file:

 ####For Windows:
 ```